 6. Optimize Your Assets

-We cannot emphasize enough the importance of making sure all your assets — images, videos, PDFs, etc. — are fully optimized for all screens and devices.
+We cannot emphasize enough the importance of ensuring all your content — images, videos, PDFs, etc. — are fully optimized for all screens and devices.
 Having large assets that take too much time to load is probably the number-one reason visitors bounce from a site.

-Don’t make your visitors wait to download a 6-megabyte image when a 300-kilobyte version would do and take a lot less time.
+Today's newer technological capabilities enable engineers to find and build the part they need online, download a 3D model, insert it directly into their design, and immediately assess its fit.
+Don’t make your customers wait to download a 6-megabyte product image when a 300-kilobyte version would do and take a lot less time.
+They're on your website because they have a job to complete — don't let slow load times be why they move on to a competitor.
 Also, keep in mind that many mobile visitors have limited data plans, and you don’t want to inconvenience them (and their budgets) by serving up oversized files.

 With people browsing more and more frequently on mobile devices, they are sacrificing the accuracy of a mouse or stylus for the convenience of using their fingers.